Introduce the samurai armor Kusazuri History and types

 In the Sengoku period, infantry battles became even more intense, a more robust, yet still light enough for agility type of armor is required.
 At this time, the armor that was based on Doumaru and Haramaki evolved, this is Tosei Gusoku.

 Kusazuri on Tosei gusoku could have more plates than other armors, as many as 13 plates.
 This increase the mobility of the armor a lot.
 In addition, a thread called Yurugi-no-ito (揺絲), which connects the body and Kusazuri, has become common.
-This is thought to be a device to allow the Kusazuri to move freely even when the upper belt, where the sword is inserted, is wrapped
+This is thought to be a device to allow the Kusazuri to move freely even when the upper belt, where the Katana is inserted, is wrapped

 Leave a comment